Testimony from the Michigan Pipeline Safety Advisory Board

 Additionally, vice president of U.S. operations at Enbridge, Brad Shamla, noted in a January 2016 MLive article that the state of Michigan requested that Line 5 be built, in part “to eliminate tanker traffic on the Great Lakes.”

 Third, natural gas and oil are energy dense and affordable fuels that help maintain Michigan’s economy and our quality of life.
-For over six decades, Line 5 has carried natural gas and light crude oil to this state.
+For over six decades, Line 5 has carried natural gas liquids and light crude oil to this state.
 Refineries in the Detroit area refine 30 percent of the crude oil transferred by the pipeline.
 Over 80 million barrels of Michigan-produced crude have been transported in Line 5 since 1999.
 In 2014, Enbridge’s four other pipelines, together with Line 5, benefited Michigan’s economy by paying over $22 million in taxes.

 Fourth, the Environmental Protection Agency (EPA) just released its “Draft Inventory of U.S. Greenhouse Gas Emissions and Sinks: 1990 – 2015,” which indicates that “Overall, net emissions (of GHGs) in 2015 were 11.2 percent below 2005 levels,” a larger reduction than any other major industrialized nation.
 The report explains that a key reason for the decrease is fuel switching from coal to natural gas.